DigitalLibraryofTennessee/dltn_docs_generator/docs/style/tutorials/xsl_tutorial.rst

     xpath-default-namespace="http://www.lyncode.com/xoai"
     version="2.0">

-We also define a xpath-default-namespace so that our selectors are less verbose.
+We also define an `xpath-default-namespace` so that our selectors are less verbose.
 This is normally equal to namespace of your primary template match.

 .. code-block:: xslt